OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 The previous output indicates the successful compilation of the AFU and the compliance with the timing requirements.
 Analyze the reports generated in case the design does not meet timing.
 The timing reports are stored in the directory, ```$OFS_PLATFORM_AFU_BBB/plat_if_tests/host_chan_mmio/afu_dev/build/syn/syn_top/output_files/timing_report```.

-Once the compilation finishes successfully, load the new ```host_chan_mmio.gbs``` bitstream file into the partial reconfiguration region of the target Intel® IPU Platform F2000X-PL board.
+Once the compilation finishes successfully, load the new ```host_chan_mmio.gbs``` bitstream file into the partial reconfiguration region of the target IPU Platform F2000X-PL board.
 Keep in mind, that the loaded image is dynamic - this image is not stored in flash and if the card is power cycled, then the PR region is re-loaded with the default AFU.

 To load the image, perform the following steps: